zemation/cloud-master-io-library/README.md

-The goal of this repo is to allow growth of an central hub of technical notes and documentation to assist in users trying to further themselves in a specific technical topic.
+The goal of this repo is to allow growth of a central hub of technical notes and documentation to assist in users trying to further themselves in a specific technical topic.

 - 👋 Hi, This is @cloud-master-io